OGG File Extension

 What is a OGG file?

 OGG file support extends to various operating systems, including Windows, Mac OS and Linux, as well as mobile devices running Android.
-When working with OGG files, you can rely on 49 programs, including VLC media player, RealPlayer and UltraMixer.
+You can play a OGG file using one of 49 programs, for example VLC media player, UltraMixer and Sound Studio.

 File Signature